What opportunities does 5G present for small businesses?

 This will allow small businesses to test and target new markets and industries by quickly and cost-effectively setting up office or retail operations nearer to their target customer base for example.

-Many countries, besides the UK, are looking to leverage 5G to better connect rural communities, providing more opportunity for people to start, operate and grow businesses in rural locations.
+Besides the UK, there are plenty of countries seeking to leverage 5G to provide improved connectivity for rural communities, providing more opportunity for people to commence, operate and grow businesses in rural locations.

 For SMEs, this provides the opportunity to lower costs and bring new products to market by engaging with local rural suppliers to offer greater convenience, independence and choice for customers.

-With lower latency and increased speed and reliability, 5G brings closer augmented and virtual reality applications.
+With lower latency and increased speed and reliability, 5G brings closer virtual reality (VR) and augmented reality (AR) applications.

-These could have significant applications in a number of industries – particularly retail, property, entertainment, gaming, manufacturing and tourism.
+These could have a significant number of applications in multiple industries – particularly entertainment, gaming, property, manufacturing, retail and tourism.

 Estate agents could conduct multiple parallel property viewings using virtual and augmented reality.